FoxxMD/context-mod/docs/operator/installation.md

 ### [Dockerhub](https://hub.docker.com/r/foxxmd/context-mod)

-An example of starting the container using the [minimum configuration](/docs/operator/operatorConfiguration.md#minimum-config) with a [configuration file](/docs/operator/operatorConfiguration.md#defining-configuration-via-file):
+An example of starting the container using the [minimum configuration](/docs/operator/configuration.md#minimum-config):

 * Bind the directory where your config file, logs, and database are located on your host machine into the container's default `DATA_DIR` by using `-v /host/path/folder:/config`
 * Expose the web interface using the container port `8085`